Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Conclusions and Guidelines for Discrepancy Modeling (Framework)

 (ii) {\bf Dynamic Mode Decomposition:} DMD's strength is in its interpretable approach to rapid model evaluation.
 Further, DMD is a good discrepancy modeling method when the signal-to-noise is too low for SINDy and is not dominated by random fluctuations.
 As DMD is a linear data-driven modeling approach, a DMD discrepancy model may be sensitive to the nonlinearity strength of discrepancy dynamics.

 (iii) {\bf Gaussian process regression:} GPR is a powerful non-parametric Bayesian approach to discrepancy modeling in no/low/medium noise regime and lower data quantity requirements.
 It performed as well as --- or, in certain cases, better than --- a NN, along with lower associated computational costs.
+GPR is a universal approximator with a closed form solution.
+While SINDy and DMD provide convenient solutions, they are not universal function approximators; conversely, NNs are approximators, but do not have closed form solutions. \textcolor{black}{The challenges of slowness and scalability with GPR can be addressed by using low rank or Random Feature approximations of Gaussian processes \cite{rahimi2007random}}.

 (iv) {\bf Neural networks:} NNs --- a parametric modeling approach --- shine when data in capturing complicated functions and generalizing to non-local behavior.
 If one can afford it, data assimilation for correcting systematic state space residual, for example with a GPR or NN, will be highly effective.
-For example, in chaotic systems such as the Lorenz, data assimilation will provide a consistent state-space correction versus modeling systematic error without feedback.
+For example, in chaotic systems such as the Lorenz, data assimilation will provide a consistent state-space correction versus modeling systematic error without feedback \cite{brajard2021combining}.

-{\bf Remark:} It should be noted that each architecture (i)-(iv) used can be enhanced and improved.
-For instance, both SINDy and DMD have recently been greatly improved by statistical bagging methods~\cite{sashidhar2021bagging,fasel2021ensemble}.
-Thus this comparative study does not claim to optimize the ability of each technique to perform at its absolute best.
-Indeed, hyper-parameter tuning of each technique is problem specific and again depends upon the \textit{quality} and \textit{quantity} of data and the intent of its use.
+{\bf Remark:} With increased data resolution (\textit{e.g.}, a high capacity sensor), a discrepancy model learning the deterministic dynamical error can almost perfectly reconstruct and forecast over short-time both the Van der Pol and Lorenz dynamical systems highlighted in this manuscript (\textit{e.g.}, using a $\Delta t$ = 0.001 versus the 0.01 used for the results presented in this manuscript).
+This is particularly important for learning a dynamical discrepancy model using the general form of SINDy whose coefficient estimations of a sparse set of dynamical terms are sensitive to data resolution, quality, and quantity.
+Additional techniques such as statistical bagging and ensembling methods~\cite{fasel2021ensemble} can greatly improve SINDy's robustness with lower resolution; such statistical techniques have successfully improved the general form of DMD as well \cite{sashidhar2022bagging}.
+Indeed, each architecture (i)-(iv) used can be enhanced and improved~\cite{champion2019data, champion2020unified, rudy2017data,tu2013dynamic,rasmussen2003gaussian, narendra1992neural, brunton2016discovering, kutz2016dynamic, bagheri2014effects, askham2018variable, brunton2017chaos, de2020pysindy, swiler2020survey,kaheman2022automatic}; this comparative study does not claim to optimize the ability of each technique to perform at its absolute best.
+Indeed, hyper-parameter tuning of each technique is problem specific and again depends upon the characteristics of measurement data and the intent of its use.
 Rather, our goal is to demonstrate the various possibilities and their appropriate uses.
 It is evident from the study that each method considered has strengths and weaknesses that are appropriate to consider depending upon data and intent.